Connect with us

 These types of pipe fittings are designed to reduce the flow size by reducing the size of the pipe.
 There are two types of reducers: concentric and eccentric.

-Shaped like a cone with gradual decreasing around the pipe, concentric reducer is used to join two pipes on the same axis.
+Shaped like a cone with gradual decreasing around the pipe, a concentric reducer is used to join two pipes on the same axis.

-On the other hand, eccentric reducer – which resembles bells with offset lines – is used to join pipes of different diameters.
+On the other hand, an eccentric reducer – which resembles bells with offset lines – is used to join pipes of different diameters.

 2. Elbow pipe fittings

 Elbow pipe fittings are easily the most popular types of plumbing fittings.
-They are used to change the direction of flow between two pipes and are generally available in angles of 22.5, 45, and 90 degrees.
+They are used to change the direction of flow between two pipes and are generally available at angles of 22.5, 45, and 90 degrees.

 Elbow pipe fittings are used on pipes of the same size, but if the pipes are of different diameters a variation of reducer elbow is fitted.